boyter/boyter.org/content/posts/unicode-support-what-does-that-actually-mean.md

 ſatisfaction == satisfaction == ſatiſfaction == Satiſfaction == SatiSfaction === ſatiSfaction
 ```

 As you can see there is a loss of information in some of the above too.
 If you go from `ſ` to `S` you have lost some information and there is no way to go back to what you started with.
-So by chaging case you potentially don't actually know which character to use.
+So by changing case you potentially don't actually know which character to use.
 The classic example for this in unicode is the French word cote.
 Because cote, coté, côte and côté are all different words with the same upper-case representation COTE.
+Also, an astute reader pointed out that in French Canadian it actually does upper-case with accents, adding some more depth to unicode operations localization which is something I have never investigated so won't discuss in depth.

 The above is something to keep in mind from design to implementation.
 Because your design *might* require that you lower-case/upper-case/title-case something to look better, and this might be losing information while doing so.